chathugaj/Delicious/README.md

 - As a customer I want to reseve a table for a particular date and time for a number of guests in advanced without payment
 - As a customer I want to be able to view my current reservations
 - As the restaurant owner I want my staff to be able to view current reservations of the restaurant, so that we can modify, cancel an existing reservation upon customer request

-Epic - Events

-- As the restaurant owner I want to be able to add, modify and remove events hosted by the restaurant, so that customers can view a list of events
-- As a customer I want to be able to view events hosted by the restaurant, so that I can attend

 Epic - Security